“Facts are the air of scientists. Without them you can never fly.” —Linus Pauling (1901–1994)

 Albeit a unified system peripherally and centrally, the nervous system is typically anatomically defined as having central and peripheral components—the central nervous system (CNS) and the peripheral nervous system (PNS).
 The CNS consists of the brain and spinal cord.
 The PNS consists of all neurological tissue outside of the spinal cord and brain.

 Failure of the PNS to transmit afferent, efferent, or autonomic data completely or in a timely manner because of illness or trauma is called peripheral neuropathy.
 Peripheral neuropathy results in possible loss of homeostasis in all corporal systems.
-Specific neurological illness or trauma leads to impairment of particular functional units of the PNS, ...
+Specific neurological illness or trauma leads to impairment of particular functional units ...